 The Subtle Differences Between Social Anxiety and Shyness

-Shyness is most certainly a form of social anxiety, so in that sense, they're one in the same.
+Shyness is most certainly a form of social anxiety, so in that sense, they're the same.
 But social anxiety usually refers to social phobia, which is a type of anxiety that can reduce your quality of life and make it very hard to be social.

 Human beings crave social behaviors.
-It's part of our DNA.
+It's part of who we are.
 So it's no wonder that when someone is suffering socially, they can be badly affected by it, possibly leading to sadness and depression.
 Indeed, even being a little shy can affect you socially, because it makes it harder to interact with those that may make good friends or relationship partners.

 But while those with social phobia exhibit shyness, they're considered different issues.

 - Makes it harder to talk to people you don't know, but not impossible.

 - Can make it harder to speak up in a group unless you know people.

 - May cause people to boss you around or take over.

 Shyness can be a problem, and one might even argue that it can lead to social anxiety, but what shyness doesn't do is guarantee that the person has a bad life.
 Many shy people have amazing friends, enjoy an active social life, and find ways to get around their shyness and still be happy.

 Social anxiety - aka social phobia - is different: